 Our hematology specialists provide innovative treatments and comprehensive care for children with acute and chronic blood disorders:

-- Diagnosis and management of hereditary blood disorders, such as hemophilia and other bleeding disorders, sickle cell disease, thalassemias, platelet disorders and bone marrow failure (e.g., Fanconi anemia), including genetic counseling services.
+- Diagnosis and management of hereditary blood disorders, such as hemophilia and other bleeding disorders, sickle cell disease, thalassemias, platelet disorders and bone marrow disorders (e.g., Fanconi anemia), including genetic counseling services.

 - Diagnosis and management of acquired blood diseases, such as immune-mediated thrombocytopenia (ITP), autoimmune anemias, aplastic anemia and Evans syndrome.

-- Diagnosis and management of blood clots in children, including testing for inherited thrombophilias and management of blood-thinning medications.
+- Diagnosis and management of blood clotting disorders in children, including testing for inherited thrombophilias and management of blood-thinning medications.

 - Post-bone marrow transplant management and surveillance.